 Coming from southern California, public transportation was not an ideal form of going places.
 Walking or using a bicycle was even less of an option.
 But, when I came to Finland these options quickly became the best options.
 I could now walk to the store, take the train to visit another city, and bike longer distances or just to explore.

 I quickly couldn’t imagine using a car anymore.
 Over time, it was so convenient to just use trains and buses around Finland, and I was walking anywhere I could.
 Taking day trips to new cities can be a great, affordable way to experience the country!

 5. drinking milk at lunch

-This one might sound a little silly at first, but this was the most surprising experience I had studying in Finland.
-In truth, this surprise could actually be school lunches in general.
+This one might sound a little silly initially, but this was the most surprising experience I had studying in Finland.
+In truth, this surprise could be school lunches in general.

 Food, like pizza and burgers, were common school lunches at my high school.
 So, during my first day at university, the quality and amount of food that students get for a little over two euros absolutely shocked me.
 Thinking on it now, this has truly been a highlight of my time studying in Finland!

 There will always naturally be a period of adjusting to a new culture.
 But, when you are studying in Finland the international environment and the helpful nature of Finns makes adjusting truly effortless!